Kong/docs.konghq.com/app/2.1.x/admin-api.md

      -d "paths[2]=/path/two"
 ```

-The following two are identical to the one above, but less explicit:
+The following two examples are identical to the one above, but less explicit:
 ```
 curl -i -X POST http://localhost:8001/services/test-service/routes \
      -d "name=test-route" \